vishruthb/notes/content/Computer Systems/Operating Systems/⚙️ Operating System.md

 - [[🔗 Semaphores]] allow us to enforce critical sections via mutual exclusion while enabling coordination between threads via scheduling, helping us solve problems like Producer-Consumer and Reader-Writer
 - [[🔮 Condition Variables]] allow a thread to sleep until another signals that a condition is true.
 Always used with a **lock**.
 - [[🖥️ Monitors]] provide a high-level construct that bundles a mutex and its condition variables into one object.
+# CPU Scheduling
+The [[🗓️ Scheduler]] allows for CPU resources to be shared across processes or threads by time-slicing the CPU.